In Exercises 6–11, find the indicated area under the standard nor... | Channels for Pearson+

 1

-Step 2: Recall that the standard normal distribution is symmetric about the mean (z = 0), with a mean of 0 and a standard deviation of 1.
-The area under the curve to the left of a given z-score represents the cumulative probability up to that z-score.

-Step 3: Use a z-table or technology (such as a graphing calculator, statistical software, or an online tool) to find the cumulative probability corresponding to z = 0.72.
-In a z-table, locate the row for 0.7 and the column for 0.02, as these correspond to the z-score of 0.72.
+Step 4: Use a z-table or technology (such as a statistical calculator or software) to find the cumulative probabilities.
+From the z-table or technology, find \( P(Z < 2.95) \), which gives the cumulative area to the left of z = 2.95, and \( P(Z < 0) \), which gives the cumulative area to the left of z = 0.

-Step 4: If using technology, input the z-score of 0.72 into the cumulative distribution function (CDF) for the standard normal distribution.
-For example, in a calculator, you might use the function normcdf(-∞, 0.72) or its equivalent.

-Step 5: Interpret the result.
-The value obtained from the z-table or technology represents the proportion of the data under the standard normal curve to the left of z = 0.72.
-This is the solution to the problem.

 Verified video answer for a similar problem: